anuragkumarpoddar-ui/Mobile-Sales-Performance-Customer-Analytics-Dashboard/README.md

 ---

-# 📌 Conclusion
+## 📌 Conclusion

-The **Mobile Sales Performance & Customer Analytics Dashboard** provides a comprehensive view of mobile sales performance across products, brands, cities, customers, payment methods, and time periods.
+The **Mobile Sales Performance & Customer Analytics Dashboard** provides a comprehensive view of sales performance across brands, mobile models, cities, payment methods, customer ratings, and time periods.
+By transforming and validating **3,835 transaction records** and applying **Power Query, DAX, and interactive Power BI visualizations**, the project converts raw sales data into meaningful business insights.

-The analysis highlights **Apple as the leading brand by sales value, Delhi as the strongest sales market, and UPI as the most frequently used payment method** within the analyzed dataset.
+The analysis indicates that **Apple generated the highest overall sales value**, while **Delhi emerged as the strongest-performing city**, highlighting significant geographic concentration in sales.
+Among payment methods, **UPI recorded the highest transaction volume**, reflecting a strong preference for digital payments within the analyzed dataset.
+The dashboard also enables comparison of brand and model performance, customer ratings, and day-level sales activity to identify variations in customer behavior and sales patterns.

-Overall, the project demonstrates an end-to-end **Power BI data analytics workflow**, from raw-data validation and transformation to dashboard development and business insight generation.
+Overall, the project demonstrates how **data cleaning, transformation, analytical modeling, DAX, and business intelligence visualization** can be combined to support data-driven decision-making.
+The dashboard can help business stakeholders **monitor sales performance, identify high-performing markets and products, understand customer purchasing behavior, and uncover areas requiring further investigation or strategic action**.

 ---